balr411/RVcov/README.md

 the covariance of the score statistics using the VCF from the external reference panel and can perform various rare-variant aggregation tests using this estimated covariance.
 Options to supply either VEP annotation files or user-made RAREMETAL formatted group files.
-Option also to perform the two-stage approach whereby covariance is estimated only when using the null covariance gives a -log10(p-value) above some threshold (default to 3).
+Option also to perform the two-stage method whereby covariance is estimated only when using the null covariance gives a -log10(p-value) above some threshold (default to 3).